How to choose a steam cleaner

 Then all the dirt, germs and moisture can be picked up in a towel.
 This may be done in a two-step process (spray and wipe) or cover the attachment with a cloth and make it a one-step process.

-Now that we’re on the same page, let’s discuss how to buy a steamer and what you should spend on it.
+Now that we’re on the same page, let’s discuss how to choose a steam cleaner.

 Safety features – look for multiple independent mechanisms that assure your safety and that of your machine.
 Steamers function under pressure and you want peace of mind that yours is safe to use, especially around your kids.
 Extra safety features cost extra money.